CryptozombiesHQ/cryptozombie-lessons/en/5/13-comments.md

 Give it a try anyway, and try adding some natspec tags to `ZombieOwnership`:

-1. `@title` — E.g. A contract that manages transfering zombie ownership
+1. `@title` — E.g. A contract that manages transferring zombie ownership

 2. `@author` — Your name!